-Rapid advances in computing power and software development have led to numerous innovations in multimedia products for science, commerce, entertainment and the performing arts.
+Rapid advances in computing power and software development have led to numerous innovations in entertainment and the performing arts.

 UCAS Code: WGH4